wesleybeckner/python_foundations/docs/S1_Python_and_Jupyter.md

 This time, we get no TypeError - the output is 10!
-Without diving too much further into the intricacies of these conversion functions - the concept of functions themselves will be covered in more detail tomorrow! - just be aware that this example only works because the string represented by `num3` was a valid convertible string ("5") to begin with.
+Without diving too much further into the intricacies of these conversion functions - the concept of functions themselves will be covered in more detail in session 3! - just be aware that this example only works because the string represented by `num3` was a valid convertible string ("5") to begin with.
 In other words, if `num3` was "Five" instead of "5", we would not be able to execute `int(num3)` without getting an error.

 ```python